 I flew from HCM city Vietnam to Bangkok with Vietjet who are famous for the cabin attendants in bikini promotions.
-Sadly, nothing like that on my flight.
+Alas nothing like that on my flight.
 I found myself in Bangkok for no reason.
 I originally planned to ride over the border from Thailand so bought a ticket here cheap in advance with the option to then go to Chiang Mai or Chiang Rai depending on where I could get a cross border bike rental.
 I emailed a few shops people said offer this but got no replies and the idea to fly in to Laos started to take shape.

 Massive queues at BKK immigration, what a mess, sea of people trying to get tourist sim card or taxi.
 I took the train then a motorcycle taxi.
 No helmet wrong side of road, what could go wrong…